Carbon Pricing and its Progressive Discontents

 I’ve already spilt a lot of ink attempting to convince you that a carbon dividend is a progressive policy that helps low and middle income households.
 As far as I can tell, no one disagrees with that.
 That makes Leonhardt’s concerns a non-issue.

 “Others will say: we need an “all of the above” policy.
 We shouldn’t take anything off the table given the urgency of the climate crisis.
 This pernicious logic — that incrementalism will always help — is now part of the problem.
 A carbon price of $15 or $20 a ton does little to actually reduce emissions — and it either inspires false optimism (“We’re doing something about climate change!”) or sows further opposition (“Why should I pay more?”).
 Neither helps.”On the claim of “False Optimism”: This comes up all the time in discussions about climate change, but I don’t think this is how anyone thinks about climate change.
 If you’re a climate expert, or a policy person advised by experts, you’re sufficiently aware of the existential threat of climate change that you can’t really relax until net zero.
 If you’re a climate denier, you’re a climate denier.
 And the median voter’s feelings aren’t really affected by incremental policy.
 No one thinks “well, with a $15 price on carbon and the year over year increase in renewables, I have decided that we’ve done just enough on climate and we can lay off now”.
 Like, Republicans don’t worry about incremental government spending cuts reducing their base’s zealotry for fiscal conservatism.
 “Well if we only reduce the deficit by a little, people will become complacent about fiscal discipline”, says no Republican ever.
 That’s just not how people form their views.
 My guess is that the average person who’d like to see more done about climate change believes so not out of some self-authored analysis, but from cultural identification with virtues of protecting the environment and listening to scientific expertise.
-This identification isn’t dimmed by incremental policy, heck it might be amplified by it—I mean think about recycling, which is , but gets people thinking about their impact on the environment.
+This identification isn’t dimmed by incremental policy, heck it might be amplified by it—I mean think about recycling, which is basically a lie , but gets people thinking about their impact on the environment.

 This is basically the political willpower argument, since low carbon prices are primarily the result of intense opposition, public or corporate.
 Again, this concern is partly addressed by a carbon dividend.
 Money to households leads to public support leads to political willpower leads to being able to pass higher carbon prices.
 As long as that causal chain holds, we do a lot to assuage these political economy concerns.